Like a Boss: Is the Movie Based on Real People?

-‘Like a Boss’ centres around best friends, Mia and Mel, who run their own Atlanta-based cosmetics company.
+Miguel Arteta’s ‘Like a Boss‘ then is a breath of fresh air as that comet.
+Arteta is known for his indie features that tell stories about women, which include ‘Duck Butter,’ ‘The Good Girl’, and ‘Beatriz at Dinner.’
+But with his latest feature, he takes the mainstream road, creating a fun, glitz, over-the-top studio comedy that celebrates female friendship and ambitions.
+‘Like a Boss’ centers around best friends Mia and Mel, who run their own Atlanta-based cosmetics company.
 But things turn upside down when the two find themselves in debt, with a too-good-to-be-true proposal from the industry titan, Claire Luna.
-Their friendship is put to the ultimate test and the two soon realize they must fight back or they will lose their business and everything it stands for.
+Their friendship is put to the ultimate test, and the two soon realize they must fight back, or they will lose their business and everything it stands for.

-The film stars Tiffany Haddish as Mia and Rose Byrne as Mel in the lead, and the two share an effortlessly charming chemistry which easily becomes the highlight of the film.
+The film stars Tiffany Haddish as Mia and Rose Byrne as Mel in the lead, and the two share an effortlessly charming chemistry, which easily becomes the highlight of the film.
 It also stars Salma Hayek as Claire, along with Jennifer Coolidge, Natasha Rothwell, Billy Porter, and Karan Soni.

-Is Like a Boss Based on a True Story?
+Like a Boss is a Fictional Story

 When asked why he chose to make the film, Arteta stated that he was instantly attracted to the script: “This is a studio making a mainstream comedy about three powerful women who are not defined by their relationship with men.
 It has a positive message about beauty.
 And also it has African-American and Caucasian best friends who have chosen each other as family.”